How to remortgage and get the best rate

 If the alternative to remortgaging is paying your lender's SVR, it is likely that it is a good time to remortgage to avoid a large increase to your monthly mortgage costs.
 Mortgage rates increased by a considerable amount in September of 2022 and having peaked around an average of 6% for 2-year fixed rate mortgage deals on an 80% LTV, rates have steadily reduced and stabilised.

 However, the mortgage market remains difficult to read in terms of where mortgage rates may be at the end of a 2-year or 5-year fixed period so there may be some situations where mortgage holders would be wise to pay the SVR on their mortgage until such time as they are happy to lock in a new deal.
-It is almost always sensible to speak with a mortgage adviser about your affordability, current and short-term, future plans before you make your mind up.
+It is almost always sensible to speak with a mortgage adviser about your affordability as well as your current and short-term, future plans before you make your mind up.
 It is good to do this ahead of reaching the end of your current mortgage deal period to ensure you have the time to gather all options and give each of them careful consideration.

 How to get the best remortgage deal?